feelgood/regc19/README.md

  * A backend API where registered data is stored.
  * A backend API where data can be accessed.
 An open API.
 No registration needed and no API-key.

+# Contributing

+Contact Paul at **paul dot cohen at feelgood dot se**.
+We also have the Slack site https://regc19.slack.com for communication.

 # Description (English)

 An application where anyone can go in and register: